jometzg/azure-openai-ground-up/README.md

 ```
 In the above, the user is asking about the performance reivew process against the *handbook* index in the Azure AI Search instance jjjdemosearch.

-Azure OpenAI itself needs to authenticate against Azure AI Search to allow it to access the index.
-The simplest solution is an API key.
-Production deployments are likely to use the managed identity of Azure OpenAI, thus a key not being needed.
-For this to work a managed identity of the Azure OpenAI instance needs to be enabled and a role assignment created to Azure AI Search with the correct role.

 The response is a more complex document with the answer in the *content* tag plus some citations.
 These citations are extracted from Azure AI Search and are included in the response so that the user interface can reference these citations without futher calls to Azure OpenAI.
 ```
 {